Skip to content

 • 1

 You don’t need to be in a relationship to be a foster carer.
 We take an inclusive approach to foster care and look at every person’s unique circumstances.
 Many of our foster carers are single.
-“It doesn’t matter if you’re single.
-I was a single parent when I first started fostering and I continue to foster as a single parent.”
-Fiona, Foster Carer with Mercy Community

 • 2